-Look for: Go to your local farmers’ market for fresh corn, and choose ears with green husks that feel cool to the touch.
+Corn is at its best when just picked — you can usually find the freshest ears at the farmers’ market.
+Look for ears with green husks and no signs of browning or drying.
+They should feel cool, never noticeably warm.
 The silk, or tassels, should be pale yellow and moist.
 The kernels should be tightly packed in even rows and look plump and juicy.
-Once the husk is removed, the corn begins to lose moisture and freshness more quickly.
-Keep corn wrapped in its husks in the refrigerator until you are ready to cook it, preferably for no longer than a day.
+When you tear back the husk to look at the corn, you’re shortening its shelf life; once the husk is removed, the corn begins to lose moisture and freshness more quickly.
+Keep fresh sweet corn wrapped in its husks in the refrigerator until you’re ready to cook it, ideally for no longer than a day.

 Quick Corn Chowder: Saute minced shallots in butter until softened.
 Add corn kernels, diced potatoes, chopped thyme, chicken or vegetable broth, salt and pepper; cook until potatoes are tender.
 Stir in half-and-half and chopped basil.

 Corn Fritters: Cut kernels from 4 ears of corn; toss with 1 beaten egg, salt, pepper and 2 to 3 Tbs. flour.
-Refrigerate batter for 30 minutes.
-Warm a thin layer of foil in a fry pan, drop in large spoonfuls of batter and cook, turning once, until golden brown.
+Refrigerate batter 30 minutes.
+Warm a thin layer of oil in a fry pan, drop in large spoonfuls of batter and cook, turning once, until golden brown.

-Corn and Black Bean Salad: Toss corn kernels with black beans, sliced green onions, chopped cilantro, diced jalapeno, diced red onion and diced avocado.
+Corn & Black Bean Salad: Toss corn kernels with black beans, sliced green onions, chopped cilantro, diced jalapeno, diced red onion, diced avocado and diced tomato.
 Season with salt, lime juice, cumin, olive oil and red wine vinegar.

 Mexican Street Corn: Shuck corn, rub with oil and season with salt.
-Grill on high until tender and nicely marked.
+Grill over high heat until tender and nicely marked.
 Brush with mayonnaise, sprinkle with cayenne and roll in finely crumbled cotija or feta cheese; serve with lime wedges.